 Maybe lactose-free milk works for you, but you don’t like the sweetness that comes from the added lactase (which breaks the lactose into sugars?) (in our household we refer to it as “dessert milk” because it tastes like the milk left in the bowl after kid-cereal).
 If that’s your issue, I have great news for you too!

 Another way of removing lactose is to filter it out.
-This is how Greek yogurt is made from regular yogurt and it results in both lower lactose/lower sugar and also higher protein.
+This is how Greek yogurt is made from regular yogurt (as a tiny optimization, try just switching from regular yogurt to greek yogurt!) and it results in both lower lactose/lower sugar and also higher protein.
 So this milk is sometimes advertised as “high protein” milk.
 But you’re more likely to find it by searching for “ultra-filtered” milk.

 The largest commercial brand of ultra-filtered milk is called “Fairlife” written as “fa!rlife” (owned but not run by coca-cola).
 In addition to milk, they also make pints of ice cream and are available at most grocery stores (including Target).

 They're not the only option—Lucerne also has an ultra-filtered milk; but again, if you’re looking for a hippie option, I’d send you back to Alexandre Family Farms.
-They use A2 milk for all their dairy products, but as of this writing, only their 2% is also ultra-filtered, so this is the milk we have at home to cover all our bases.
+They use A2 milk for all their dairy products, but as of this writing, only their 2% is also ultra-filtered, so this “purple milk” is the one we have at home to cover all our bases.

 ☕️ Bonus tip: ultra-filtered milk froths a zillion times better than regular milk.
 Spoonable soft peaks in 20 seconds with a battery powered whisk.

-🥣 Bonus challenge: If you don’t have access to A2 yogurt but own either an instant pot or a sous vide immersion water heater, I recommend making it at home — it’s surprisingly easy and pretty foolproof.
+🥣 Bonus challenge: If you don’t have access to A2 yogurt but own either an instant pot or a sous vide immersion water heater, I recommend making it at home with the 6% — it’s surprisingly easy and pretty foolproof.